bevy-cheatbook/bevy-cheatbook/src/features/fixed-timestep.md

 ## Caveats

+The major problem with Bevy's fixed timestep comes from the fact that it is implemented using [Run Criteria][cb::runcriteria].
+It cannot be combined with other run criteria, such as [states][cb::state].
+This makes it unusable for most projects, which need to rely on states for things like implementing the main menu / loading screen / etc. Consider using [`iyes_loopless`][project::iyes_loopless], which does not have this problem.

-As this feature is implemented using [Run Criteria][cb::runcriteria], the [systems][cb::system] are still called as part of the regular frame-update cycle, along with all of the normal systems.
+Also, note that your [systems][cb::system] are still called as part of the regular frame-update cycle, along with all of the normal systems.
 So, the timing is not exact.

 The [`FixedTimestep`][bevy::FixedTimestep] run criteria simply checks how much time passed since the last time your systems were ran, and decides whether